Anatolian rock: The end of Anatolian rock era (1980)

 Anatolian Rock remained popular until the late 1970s.
-During these times, some musicians have taken a stand in support of the common people.
-One such person was Selda Bagcan.
-Musicians like Bagcan were able to speak directly to the people.
-For young, popular music became synonymous with leftist thinking, protests for greater equality, freedom and worker's rights.
+During these times, some musicians took a stand in support of the common people.
+One such person was Selda Bağcan.
+For young people, popular music became synonymous with leftist thinking, protests for greater equality, freedom and worker's rights.
 The left-wing views of these artists did not endear them to the authorities.
-By 1970s went on, economic recession and social unrest has arisen across Turkey and on 12 September 1980, military coup brought the Anatolian rock genre to an end.
+As the 1970s went on, economic recession and social unrest arose across Turkey and on 12 September 1980, military coup brought the Anatolian rock genre to an end.
 Left-wing rockers faced repression, while the gloomy political atmosphere boosted the popularity of the melancholic Arabesque genre during the 80s.

 After the coup, rock musicians were banned from performing, many artists had to flee abroad such as Cem Karaca and some were imprisoned.

 Era of Turkish rock (After 1990s)

-As other rock genres gained popularity in Turkey, Anatolian rock also began to diversify and Turkish rock that came out of this period, was far from its traditional roots, Anatolian style and has no connection with folk music.
+As other rock genres gained popularity in Turkey, Anatolian rock also began to diversify and the Turkish rock that came out of this period, was far from its traditional Anatolian-style roots and has no connection with folk music.